 Depression is a chemical imbalance in the brain that causes neurotransmitter irregularities.
 As a result, they can’t shake the feelings of sadness, which makes it difficult to function.

-Sometimes, there’s a need for depression treatment when the adolescent struggles with co-occurring ADHD or anxiety.
+Sometimes, there’s a need for depression treatment when the adolescent struggles with other co-occurring issues.
 The longer this type of condition remains untreated, the more likely it is to contribute to other mood disorders.
 Similarly, there may be problems at school or process addictions.
 Video gaming addiction can lead to a need for a visit to our depression treatment center.

 How Depression Treatment Works

-Foothills at Red Oak Recovery therapists base the approach to depression treatment on likely causes.
+Foothills at Red Oak Recovery therapists base the approach to co-occurring mental health issues, such as depression, on likely causes.
 However, because everyone’s different, care must take an individualized approach, too.
 Services we offer at the adolescent treatment center NC trusts include: